xSlOom/MuseumProject/README.md

 <h1>Setup</h1>
 You don't know where to start ?
 No problem, we are here for it.

-You may have to edit the <strong>index.php</strong> and <strong>search.php</strong> files for the database connection with your informations which are located on the main foler and run it on your browser.
+You may have to edit the <strong>index.php</strong> and <strong>search.php</strong> files for the database connection with your informations which are located on the main folder and run it on your browser.
 ```
 $db = new Connection("localhost", "root", "", "musees");
 ```